gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/personal-access-token-feature-gij-cloud.md

 ## Generate new token

-Click the **New token** label to generate a new personal access token via the git service web portal for the selected git integration.
+Click **New token** to generate a new personal access token through the git service web portal for the selected git integration.

 &nbsp;
 * * *